Cancun vs Tulum: Which One Is Better for a Mexican Vacation?

 Tulum beaches

-The beaches in Tulum are just as breathtaking as well, but more swimmable than Cancun.
-Also, you will find plenty of water sports, tours, and activities on these beaches along with lots of relaxation, drinking, and dining opportunities.
+The beaches in Tulum are just as breathtaking, but more swimmable than those in Cancun.
+Also, you will find plenty of water sports, tours, and activities on these beaches, along with lots of relaxation, drinking, and dining opportunities.

 Cancun VS Tulum | Best Hotels and Resorts

 Cancun and Tulum both have a wide range of lodging choices.
-These include budget options like hostels and cheap apartments, and mid-range hotels as well as luxury and elegant all-inclusive resorts.
+These include budget options such as hostels and cheap apartments, mid-range hotels, and luxury, elegant all-inclusive resorts.

 With that said, I’ll recommend a few below.